RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ###The Future: RubyCaribe and LinuxBarbados
 Our newest work is happening in the Caribbean, in the island nation of Barbados.

-* [LinuxBarbados](http://linuxbarbados.org) is a brand new group for open source enthusiasts.
+* [LinuxBarbados](http://linuxbarbados.org) is a monthly user group for open source enthusiasts.
 * [RubyCaribe](http://rubycaribe.com) is a brand new conference for intermediate and advanced Ruby developers.

 The new ventures have introduced ChicagoRuby to work done by the [University of the West Indies at Cave Hill (UWI)](https://www.cavehill.uwi.edu/).